 In this document, conceptual schemas are presented in the Unified Modelling Language (UML).
 Several model elements used in this schema are defined in ISO standards or in IHO S-100 documents.
 In order to ensure that class names in the model are unique ISO TC/211 has adopted a convention of establishing a prefix to the names of classes that define the TC/211 defined UML package in which the UML class is defined.
 The IHO standards and this product specification make use of classes derived directly from the ISO standards.
 This convention is also followed in this document.
 In the IHO standards class names are identified by the name of the standard, such as "S-100" as the prefix optionally followed by the bi-alpha prefix derived from ISO standard.
 In order to avoid having multiple classes instantiating the same root classes, the ISO classes and S-100 classes have been used where possible; however, a new instantiated class is required if there is a need to alter a class or relationship to prevent a reverse coupling between the model elements introduced in this document and those defined in S-100 or the ISO model.

-Specification Description

 Informal Description of Data Product

 This clause contains general information about the data product.